Fueled by old school offense, Spencerport football is vying for program’s first sectional title

 ROCHESTER, N.Y.
 (WROC) — The Spencerport football program is on the cusp of a sectional title.

 The Rangers are 18-2 in their last 20 regular season games.
-Their only 2 losses would come at the hands of Canandaigua, who have won the last three Class A sectional titles.
+Their only two losses would come at the hands of Canandaigua, who have won the last three Class A sectional titles.

 The Braves denied Spencerport a brick last year in the sectional final, but that won’t be a problem this year with the Rangers moving up from Class A2 to A1.